vegetableman/betamax/README.md

 Related blog post: https://vigneshanand.com/recording-and-generating-animated-screencasts-within-the-browser/

-This tool is in **Beta** and will remain so until the notable performance issues are solved.
+This tool is in **Beta** and will remain so until notable performance issues are solved.
 If this tool is used for production or any critical use case, please do so at your own risk.

 This project is a fork of [solid-chrome-extension-template](https://github.com/fuyutarow/solid-chrome-extension-template)